shubhxmsingh/shubhxmsingh/README.md

 <!--
 🛠️ Tips:
-- Make sure to replace `your-linkedin` with your real LinkedIn URL.
+- Make sure to replace links with your real portfolio or dev.to/blog if needed.
-- Enable Snake GitHub Action: https://github.com/Platane/snk
-- You can also add blog links, dev.to articles, or a portfolio site.
--->
+- You can expand your Tech Stack by adding icons from https://skillicons.dev
+- Don’t forget to commit the README and push to `main` -->